ldatb/learning-rust/README.md

 # Learn Rust

-These are my notes of learning the Rust programming language following the [Rust Book](https://doc.rust-lang.org/book/)
+These are my notes of learning the Rust programming language.

 ## Keeping track